Contacts

 Life at CES Field Bases

-CES Sigiriya Field Research & Training Centre
+Sigiriya Research & Training Centre

 Located within a biodiversity-rich landscape near Sigiriya World Heritage and Wildlife Sanctuary bordering Minneriya – Girithale Nature Reserve.